PCMDI/pcmdi_metrics/docs/source/index.rst

 PCMDI uses the PMP to produce `quick-look simulation summaries across generations of CMIP <https://cmec.llnl.gov/results/physical.html>`_

-The metrics package consists of four parts: 1) Analysis software, 2) an observationally-based database, 3) a database of performance metrics computed for CMIP models and 4) package documentation.

-The package expects model data to be `CF-compliant <http://cfconventions.org/>`_.
-To successfully use the package some input data "conditioning" may be required.
-We provide several demo scripts within the package.
+The PMP expects model data to be `CF-compliant <http://cfconventions.org/>`_, otherwise, to successfully use the package may require some input data "conditioning".

-Users of the current release (v1.2) will need to contact the PMP developers (pcmdi-metrics@llnl.gov) to obtain supporting datasets and get started using the package.
+A suite of demo scripts and interactive Jupyter notebooks are provided with this documentation.

 .. toctree::
    :maxdepth: 1